billieeyelashh/quizduell-bot/README.md

 # quizduell-bot
-Hacked together little quizduell bot works ... kinda lol
+Hacked together little quizduell bot works ... kinda lol.
+Also build this on by bruvs pc and used windows to  develop this.
+And must say that windows isn't as shit for a fast hack like this

 ## How to use
 - Install bluestack